Common Access Card (CAC) Security

 Each application can be secured with different levels of protection.
 Some applications can have encrypted levels of security while others may not have any encryption at all.
 The ability to read a field does not necessarily mean that the person has the ability to alter the information in a file.

-You can release your information using your personal identification number (PIN) at Real-Time Automated Personnel Identification System (RAPIDS) sites or facilities using CAC applications.
+You can release your information using your PIN at Real-Time Automated Personnel Identification System (RAPIDS) sites or facilities using CAC applications.
 For more about your PIN, read more about keeping your CAC secure.